Compact moduli spaces for slope-semistable sheaves

 Let $X$ be a projective manifold of dimension $n$.
 Semistability of torsion-free sheaves on $X$ is classically defined with respect to a polarisation, which is an ample class $H$ in the algebraic geometric context or a K\"ahler class $\phi$ in the complex case.
 Although for the discussion of Gieseker-stability the class $H$ is needed as such, only its $(n-1)$-st power appears in the definition of slope-semistability, cf.~\cite[Chap.~1]{HL}.
 For the latter, it is therefore reasonable to consider classes of curves rather than of divisors as polarisations.
 This point of view has been introduced in \cite{Miyaoka}, and has later been extended to include a discussion of semistability with respect to movable curve classes \cite{CaPe11}.
-If such a class is contained in the interior of the cone of movable curves, the corresponding degree function is given by a class of a closed positive $(n-1, n-1)$-form on $X$, see \cite{Tom10}.
 We will give here the general definition before we specialise to the case of complete intersection classes, which is central for this paper.

 \begin{defi} A curve $C \subset X$ is called \emph{movable} if there exists an irreducible algebraic family of curves containing $C$ as a reduced member and dominating $X$.
 A class $\alpha$ in the space $N_1=N_1(X)_{\R}$ of $1$-cycles on $X$ modulo numerical equivalence is called movable if it lies in the closure of the convex cone generated in $N_1$ by classes of movable curves. \end{defi}